Lego House (Billund): Experience zones

 Lego House was designed to offer a variety of experiences to its visitors, which include building and playing with Lego bricks, interacting with technology and being creative.
 To achieve this goal, four colour-coded experience zones were created, each giving the visitor a unique experience.
 Each coloured zone represents a different aspect of interaction, with red representing creative competence, green representing social competence, blue representing cognitive competence and yellow representing emotional competence.

-The Blue Zone features the Test Driver, a 60-minute experience aimed at 1st to 3rd grade children, which teaches children how adding weight can make a Lego vehicle go faster.
+The Blue Zone features the Test Driver, an experience aimed at 1st to 3rd grade children, which teaches children how adding weight can make a Lego vehicle go faster.
 The Robo Lab also provides the opportunity to direct a robot by using coding commands to build a number of steps.
 This experience is designed to enhance cognitive competence.

-The Green Zone includes the Story Lab, a 60-minute activity, which involves writing and directing a stop-motion movie.
+The Green Zone includes the Story Lab, a 15 minute activity, which involves writing and directing a stop-motion movie.
 It was created for 4th to 6th grade children.
 This experience is designed to enhance social competence.

 The Red Zone is dominated by a huge brick waterfall and offers free building opportunities with Lego bricks.
 The waterfall was designed to symbolise the never-ending flow of Lego bricks, used 2 million bricks to construct, and took about 29 weeks to complete.
-The zone incorporates several large vats of Lego bricks and features the Lego House Zoo, a 60-minute activity, in which 1st to 3rd grade learners can build animals from Lego bricks.
-The zone also includes the Art Machine, an experimental 60 minute activity aimed at 4th to 6th grade learners, which involves the use of Lego bricks and a pen and the Creative Lab.
+The zone incorporates several large vats of Lego bricks and features the Lego House Zoo in which 1st to 3rd grade learners can build animals from Lego bricks.
+The zone also includes the Art Machine, an experimental activity aimed at 4th to 6th grade learners, which involves the use of Lego bricks and a pen and the Creative Lab.
 These experiences are designed to enhance creative competence.

-The Yellow Zone features the Fish Designer, a 60-minute activity which is aimed at 1st to 3rd grade children and involves building fish out of Lego bricks and releasing them into a digital fish tank.
+The Yellow Zone features the Fish Designer which is aimed at 1st to 3rd grade children and involves building fish out of Lego bricks and releasing them into a digital fish tank.
 This activity aims to enhance emotional competence.
 This concept is based on the LEGO Life of George concept which allowed users to create physical models from bricks and turn them into digital ones.